-1. Students who successfully complete the programme earn the degree Master of Science (MSc) in Business Administration and Innovation In Health Care, in Danish cand.merc. i sundhedsinnovation (candidatus/candidata mercaturae), abbreviated cand.merc.(si.).

-(2) This programme is governed by The Study Board for the Master of Science in Business Administration and Innovation in Heath Care.

-(3)The master's (candidatus) programme is a two-year full-time programme, corresponding to 120 ECTS credits.
+- 1. Students who successfully complete the programme earn the degree Master of Science (MSc) in Business Administration and Innovation In Health Care, in Danish cand.merc. i sundhedsinnovation (candidatus/candidata mercaturae), abbreviated cand.merc.(si.). - (2) This programme is governed by The Study Board for Market and Innovation. - (3)The master's (candidatus) programme is a two-year full-time programme, corresponding to 120 ECTS credits.
 The deadline for completing the programme is the rated time of study + one year after the student commenced the programme.
 Leave periods, if any, are not included in this time frame.
-Level of qualification: Master's degree at NQF/EQF Level 7 referring to Second Cycle in the Bologna QF.

-(4) The programme duration refers to the number of student full-time equivalents according to which the programme is structured.
+Level of qualification: Master's degree at NQF/EQF Level 7 referring to Second Cycle in the Bologna QF. - (4) The programme duration refers to the number of student full-time equivalents according to which the programme is structured.
 A full-time equivalent corresponds to one year of work by a full-time student and corresponds to an annual workload of 1650 working hours corresponding to 60 ECTS credits (European Credit Transfer System).
 The workload includes scheduled classes, preparation for classes, completion of written assignments, other teaching activities, independent study as well as preparation for, and participation in examinations.